-4) Wages and Benefits
+4. Wages and Benefits

 The Company shall pay no less than the applicable minimum wage in all sites where it operates.
 Compensation paid to employees shall comply with all applicable wage laws, including those relating to minimum wages, overtime hours and legally mandated benefits.
 In compliance with local laws, employees shall be compensated for overtime.
 Deductions from wages as a disciplinary measure shall not be permitted as a general rule except when allowed by the applicable local legislation and as warranted by the circumstances.
 A timely and understandable wage statement that includes sufficient information to verify accurate compensation for work performed is provided.
+All use of temporary, dispatch and outsourced labor shall be within the limits of the local law.